TRIQS/tprf/doc/about.rst

 =======

 TPRF has been written by Hugo U.R.
 Strand with TRIQS-library support from N. Wentzell and O. Parcollet.
+The Eliashberg section was contributed by Stefan Käser with support from H. U.R.
+Strand, N. Wentzell, O. Parcollet and P. Dumitrescu.

 License
 =======